 Such kid-friendly ideas figure prominently into Gabor + Allen’s designs.
 “Children have been a major player in the work we do,” explains Allen.
 “The space we design is never just for adults; we’ll always include areas of discovery for children, some little surprise to stumble upon.
 Kids love it.”
 And arguably, they lead to some of the most “green” interventions; instilling an early appreciation for the landscape — and the planet — is key to a greener future.

 Mowing Woes: Want to exchange your lawn for a more sustainable alternative?
 First, make sure you can: Many cities and towns have lawn-mowing ordinances to deter people from failing to maintain their green space.
 Violators often face stiff fines.
 But as water shortages and increases in water price are here to stay, this will start to change.
 Let this empower you to take up the issue with your homeowners association or local government.

 City Water: Changes are afoot nationwide: In Southern California, where water shortages are becoming a way of life, decisive action has been taken by the Los Angeles County Board of Supervisors to require waterwise irrigation and exclusive drought-tolerant plantings.
 Even if your city or town lacks this rigorous program, consider following its mandate for the good of the planet.

 Grass is Past: Educate yourself.
 A new 2nd edition of Fritz Haeg’s Edible Estates: Attack on the Front Lawn has been published by Metropolis Books (Spring 2010).
-Be inspired by the eight edible gardens featured in the book (see pictures here and read an excerpt from the book) as well as the Good Food Revolution manifesto from Growing Power’s Will Allen.
+Be inspired by the eight edible gardens featured in the book as well as the Good Food Revolution manifesto from Growing Power’s Will Allen.
 Look for opportunities like garden expert Nan Sterman’s “Bye Bye Grass!” class which teaches attendees how to get rid of their grass and what to plant instead.